 Here’s a January 2020 blog post about two of my recent workshops: https://catchyourbreath.org/writing-letters-to-your-breath

 Letter to My Superhero

 Lovely development for my letter writing project.
 I’m part of “Community Connections”, a social prescribing programme in the South Ward area of Weston-super-Mare.
 A full-time social prescriber is taking referrals from health professionals working in the For All Healthy Living Centre, who will connect people to non-medical support within their local communities and beyond.
 Cooked up by the lovely Fiona Matthews Theatre Orchard, and with Arts and Health South West support, the programme has a particular focus on working with and through creative and arts-based approaches.
-I’m running a series of workshops over two years to help towards the evaluation programme.
-This involves me leading a workshop called Letter to My Superhero, as well as working alongside K Scottish comedian and comic strip creator, Kev Sutherland, Scottish comedian and comic strip creator (including for the Beano and Marvel).
+I’m running a series of workshops to help towards the evaluation programme.
+This involves me leading a workshop called Letter to My Superhero, as well as working alongside Scottish comedian and comic strip creator (including for the Beano and Marvel), Kev Sutherland.

 Life of Breath Project Paper/Presentations

 Paper: 2019 Malpass A. Penny, E. Invisible Poem: writing letters to the breath self and creating visual stories: Storytelling, Self and Society